ZenGo-X/curv/README.md

 ### Development Process
-We use several methods to communicate: You can open an issue, [reach out](mailto:github@kzencorp.com) by mail or join the [KZR Telegram]( https://t.me/kzen_research) for discussions on code and research.
+We use several methods to communicate: You can open an issue, [reach out](mailto:github@kzencorp.com) by mail or join the KZen Research [Telegram]( https://t.me/kzen_research) for discussions on code and research.
 Changes are to be submitted as pull requests.

 ### Contact
 For any questions, feel free to [email us](mailto:github@kzencorp.com).